SeaGL/organization/meetings/2025/20251117and24-retrospective.md

 Copy attendees list from above and format as:
 - NAME: sign-off
 -->
+- Alfredo: glad that it's over, but also very happy about how it turned out, best one post-pandemic, even compared with 2019 everyone felt happy at this one, received many thanks both from new and returning attendees.
+Thanks for everyone being here, everyone here was important for it to happen.
+- sen: oh boy, was my second SeaGL, first as organizer, didn't know what I was getting into, volunteered for AX and really didn't know what I was getting into, but nobody died and my help was appreciated.
+Seemed like all attendees had a really great time.
+Looking forward to next year.
+- Matt: didn't join committees this year, but understand structure more now.
+TeaGL was big differentiator for us, good call.
+- Angel: this one felt so much better than last year, only two to compare, but felt smoother, felt good, busy, happy, bustling.
+- Norm: reiterate, this year was a lot more energy and excitement, not just from attendees but also everyone who volunteered.
+- AJ: would like a bot that forwards thanks from social media to staff room. everyone's saying things I agree with.
+In many ways this year was better than past.
+This was my 10th SeaGL and it is a really special event, glad to be able to put it on with you all.
+Feel good about next year.
+- Kim: had conflict for general meeting, haven't been able to attend. seemed to have less work to do, which was a good thing. thanks to everyone who did lots of work.
+- Juan: first meeting, excited to participate, needed approval for volunteer form.
+- Salt: thanks y'all <3 nice to be ending the season with positive outlook

 ### Check that everyone is connected to everything (Calendar, Mailinglist, Matrix, Nextcloud, GitHub, Vikunja)